Spain // 46 States, one Europe

 MONEYVAL Committee of experts

 The committee evaluates the effectiveness of domestic measures to counter money laundering and the financing of terrorism in Council of Europe member states which are not members of the Financial Action Task Force (FATF).
 Council of Europe member states which are members of MONEYVAL but subsequently become members of the FATF can elect to retain full membership of MONEYVAL.
 Applicant states for membership and other non-member states which are not members of the FATF may apply to join the terms of reference under certain conditions.
-Spain is member of the FATF.

 The Conference of the Parties under the Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on the Financing of Terrorism (CETS No. 198) monitors the proper implementation of the Convention by the Parties.